 Bird’s Foot Trefoil, Birdsfoot Deervetch, Eggs and Bacon

-Lotus corniculatus L. is the correct and accepted scientific name for this Lotus species.
+Lotus corniculatus L. is the correct and accepted scientific name for this species.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-I also include the USDA Plants Database map for North America because it is quite a bit different than what the map on WFO shows.
-My farm is located in Pettis County in Missouri(Henry Couty is across the street).
+I also include the USDA Plants Database map for North America because it is quite a bit different than what the map on Plants of the World Online shows.
+We are all a work in progress. 🙂

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.